 The partners continue to share information on current and future projects to ensure all partners have visibility of projects to support collaborative, integrated working and the development of Integrated projects that are delivered jointly between partners.

 The NGIWMS project is a key element of the Canal & North Gateway masterplan which has secured SNH Green Infrastructure Funding in addition to City Deal funding noted above, to enhance green space along the canal corridor between Firhill and Port Dundas, including creation of a local nature reserve.

 The Greater Easterhouse Integrated Green Infrastructure project, linked to the delivery of the Cardowan and Cockenzie Street Surface Water Management Plans, has also been successful in securing SNH Green Infrastructure Funding to provide large scale enhancement of green infrastructure which will give local people links to a wide network of green space including the Seven Lochs area.
 The project will also benefit a nationally important population of water voles.
 This project will commence works on site in the first half of 2018.

-For more information on the Green Infrastructure Fund, visit the website – http://www.greeninfrastructurescotland.org.uk/news/first-two-green-infrastructure-projects-announced
+For more information on the SNH Green Infrastructure Fund, visit the website – http://www.greeninfrastructurescotland.org.uk/

 The partners are also working in a collaborative manner to deliver surface water management plan (SWMP), natural flood management (NFM) and integrated catchment study (ICS) projects across the area, along with other Actions identified in the Clyde and Loch Lomond (CaLL) Local Flood Risk Management Plan.